Creating A Mindfulness Journal To Track Progress

 Incorporating prompts can guide your mindfulness practice.
 Try starting with open-ended questions like “What did you notice today?” or “What brought you joy recently?”
 These prompts help you move beyond surface-level logging and dig into deeper insights.

 Mindfulness exercises can also be woven into your entries.
-Breathing exercises, gratitude lists, or quick daily meditations can be noted alongside your reflections.
+Breathing exercises, gratitude lists or quick daily meditations can be noted alongside your reflections.
 These elements help weave mindfulness into your routine, turning your journal into more than just a book, it’s a toolkit for personal growth.

 Consistency matters.
 Maybe you dedicate the first ten minutes of your morning, or use your journal to wind down in the evening.
 Whatever you choose, forming a regular practice is more important than achieving perfection.
+For me, I’ve switched from evening showers to baths.
+I use those few minutes alone to jot down my plans.

 Mastering the 3-2-1 Method of Journaling